putyourlightson/craft-blitz/README.md

 1. Turn “Enable Caching” on.
 2. Add at least one row to “Included URI Patterns” such as `.*` to cache the entire site.
-3. Save the settings and visit the site (it will be cached in the first visit).
+3. Save the settings and visit the site or warm the cache in the [Blitz Utility](#cache-invalidation).

-Using a [server rewrite](#server-rewrite) (see below) will avoid unnecessary PHP processing and will increase performance even further.
+Using a [server rewrite](#server-rewrite) will avoid unnecessary PHP processing and will increase performance even further.

 Creating a cron job to [refresh expired cache](#refresh-expired-blitz-cache) (see below) will ensure that URIs that contain elements that have expired since they were cached are automatically refreshed when necessary.